Clearing Advice for Care Leavers

-Make sure that your Personal Adviser and/or carer is on hand to support you on results day
+Make sure your Personal Adviser and/or carer is on hand to support you on results day

 Clearing vacancies can be taken up very quickly, so the value of having someone there to discuss your options and help you make decisions is not to be underestimated.
-Check that they understand the Clearing process too, as this makes it easier for them to support you!
+Double check they understand the Clearing process too, as this makes it easier for them to support you!

-When you call universities, tell them that you're a care leaver
+When you call universities, tell them you're a care leaver

 Many universities offer assistance for care leavers, but they won't know to explain it to you if you don't ask.
-By telling the university that you're a care leaver, staff can talk to you about extra support that they offer.
-You may be put through to the person at the university who holds responsibility for supporting care-experienced students with things like accommodation or finances.
+By telling the university you're a care leaver, staff can talk to you about the extra support they offer.
+You may be put through to the person at the university responsible for supporting care-experienced students.

 If you find a place through Clearing, your Pathway Plan will need to be reviewed